What happens if you take half a million termites and set them loose in a tiny, built-to-scale dream house?

 The tiny, two-story home was built in January to replicate an actual home in Anytown, USA and included many of the same features, such as insulation, plumbing, recessed lighting and electricity.
 Other amenities included hardwood floors, a beautiful kitchen and a balcony overlooking an in-ground swimming pool.
 Like many American homes, the house was constructed on a cement slab.
 However, there was one big difference — this house was fully equipped with cameras throughout to study the termites’ progress from introduction to decimation.

 Check out this video offering a sneak peek into the Tiny Termite House project.
-We encourage you to check back regularly for more updates!
+Read the official project announcement here.

-Our team introduced hundreds of thousands of termites into the house setting in February.
+The researchers introduced more than 500,000 subterranean termites into the soil surrounding the home in early-March.
 Check out this time-lapse video of the first 100,000 termites being dumped into the soil.